rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 ---

-TODO: bailing BBB

-Heli skiing cancel because of air conditions, rarely snowpack conditions.
+**9:00 AM, April 18, 2019**
+Conditions were not looking good.
+It was day three of our attempt on Bugaboos to Rogers, a classic ski traverse that usually takes eight to ten days.

+The first two days had gone well enough.
+The only mishap on day one had been having to backtrack uphill a bit after a potential shortcut down a convexity on a glacier proved too heavily crevassed for safe travel.
+Camp that night had been a beautiful spot up high on a glacier.

+Day two’s blunder had been to leave food stashed in our cook shelter at a camp below tree-line, rather than hung from a tree.
+Overnight, an enterprising rodent had decided to see how many surfaces of our cook shelter he could evenly distribute granola across.
+He also cut the bottom out of a plastic bowl, of which only the outer cylinder remained.

+Leading up to the trip, I’d had two potential groups to join.
+The way that it worked out, I started with a group one day behind the other.
+We had seen some of their tracks and the remnants of one of their camps in our first two days.

+Thanks to long-term forecasts and satellite-communication devices, the decline in conditions was not unexpected.
+A warm, moist low-pressure system was rolling in, with the freezing level ascending to well over 3000 metres, higher than all nearby peaks, with heavy precipitation.
+This was to persist for a few days, during which travel in avalanche terrain would be sketchy, as intense rainfall events can quickly destabilize spring snowpacks.

+Radioing in to a nearby heli-ski lodge where a team member had previously worked, we were surprised to receive an offer to spend the next night there to wait out the storm.
+This was certainly preferable to sitting in a tent in the rain, so we accepted.
+Further along the traverse route, there are permanent structures that would be well suited for waiting out storms; however, we were at least two days away from the closest one.
+We were picked up near our granola-explosion camp.
+Dinner consisted of steak and lobster, a delightful upgrade over the original plan of dehydrated cardboard.

+This was the final week of heli-skiing.
+The following morning, the guides did a test flight and were less than excited with conditions upon returning.
+So unexcited in fact that they cancelled the heli-skiing program for the day, despite air conditions being favourable enough for flying.
+It is my understanding that air conditions are usually the crux in heli-skiing, not avalanche conditions.
+With the freedom to fly anywhere in their tenures, heli-ski operations can usually find slopes to ski, even in periods of elevated avalanche hazard.
+Turbulent air or lack of visibility are more likely reasons for grounded choppers.

+The guides had been spooked by easy snowpack test failures and fracture propagations.
+It would still not be safe to travel in avalanche terrain as the snowpack was saturated with moisture, with wet-slab avalanches waiting for triggers.
+They said that they wouldn’t want to drop us off anywhere other than flat terrain.

+I told myself that I wasn’t going to check my phone (the lodge had Wi-Fi), but I finally did to let my family know where I was.
+Scrolling through a news feed, I read the unfortunate news of the death of skier Dave Treadway in a crevasse fall, as well as the deaths of high-end alpinists Hansjörg Auer, David Lama and Jess Roskelley, in an avalanche on Howse Peak.

+Breakfast consisted of halfheartedly discussing options to continue, but, deep down, I knew the traverse was over.
+Not wanting to overstay our welcome, we opted to bail via a ride down the forestry access road.

+We satellite-messaged the group a day ahead of us, who had managed to get to a cabin further along the route, and told them to help themselves to our food cache stashed there.
+They waited it out for a few days but had to take a valley-bottom route variation (the Beaver valley) all the way out, bypassing most of the interesting alpine terrain, including the notorious rappel onto the Deville glacier.
+A later text described it as “heartbreaking.”

 ---

 I never thought it would happen to me, but alas it has: since moving to a ski town, I have skied less than before.
 At the time of this writing, I have had only 24 days of touring this season.
-I was too cheap to pay for an annual resort pass—despite the high-volume of white powder delivered—and only skied a single local’s day (Revy local’s ski for $20, with proceeds going to the food bank; _this_ promotion I can get behind).
+I was too cheap to pay for an annual resort pass—despite the high-volume of white powder delivered—and only skied a single local’s day (Revelstoke local’s ski for $20, with proceeds going to the food bank; _this_ promotion I can get behind).
 To non-skiers, 24 probably sounds like an impressive number; however, some of my best seasons had over 50.

 Don’t get me wrong—I still had a great ski season.
 I finally skied the Tupper traverse at Rogers, which was every bit as good as I imagined it would be.
 There were many delightful turns to be had in local touring areas such as Begbie shoulder and the MacPherson fingers as lower elevation snow coverage this winter greatly exceeded that of the previous.
 Last year, we had to shovel our driveway maybe five times; this year, dozens, with relentless heavy, wet snow.
 Now I understand why people own snowblowers here: they aren’t lazy but rather interested in preventing heart attacks.
 I also don’t think I’ve sustained a cheesy grin as long as in re-learning to skate ski this winter (my Christmas present to myself).

 But why the drop in ski ambition?

-Let’s return to my pre-touring days of pumping iron and eating chicken breasts.
-In high school chemistry we studied the concept of equilibrium.
-When chemical reactants are mixed, they react to form different products.
-As chemical reactions are reversible, this is not a one-way process.
-In a given reaction, there will thus be a rate of forward reaction (reactants generating products) and a rate of reverse reaction (products generating reactants).
-When these rates are equal, the system is said to be in dynamic equilibrium, where the concentrations of reactants and products appear not to change in time.

-As an introduction to this concept, we performed an experiment using graduated cylinders, drinking straws, and water.
-One cylinder started with 50 ml of water (A), and the other was empty (B; both had identical volumes).
-Then, placing a drinking straw in each cylinder down to the bottom, we sealed the tops of each straw with our fingers to capture the water (air in the case of cylinder B), then emptied each straw into the opposite cylinder that it came from.
-After one round, about 5 ml of water transferred from cylinder A to B, with none in the other direction.
-In round two, an amount less than 5 ml came out of cylinder A’s 45 ml, and a minute amount came from the 5 ml now in cylinder B. After enough rounds, the transfer between A and B equalizes, and continued transfer of water between both cylinders does not affect the volume in either.
-The liquid transfer serves as an analogy for chemical reaction rate: highly variable in the beginning, with greater forward bias, that eventually reaches dynamic equilibrium in time.

-This concept of dynamic equilibrium can in turn apply to outdoor pursuits.
+With hundreds of ski days across many years, now living in one of Canada’s best ski towns, I haven’t been able to sustain the volume of skiing of previous years.
+I can still go and bang out 2000-meter days and have great fun in doing so, but the thrill somehow isn’t quite the same as in earlier years.
+Is this just a temporary ebb in the long flow of pursuing a high-risk outdoor passion—perhaps spurred by changing careers and cities during a global pandemic—or could it be something more?

+Is it possible that my ski ambition has reached a state of equilibrium with the other aspirations of my life?

 In my early days of ski touring, there was a strong forward bias in my ski aspirations.
 This was an exciting time, from first learning what was possible, like skiing _up_ mountains and multi-day glacier traverses, to then undertaking and successfully completing bigger and better objectives.
 Like the early stages of a chemical reaction, things were changing rapidly: my experience grew, my network of ski partners blossomed, and I explored many wild places far beyond the reach of the non-outdoor-inclined.
-I liked skiing so much that I ultimately changed careers to work in the ski industry (not in the front line, like guiding, though).
+I liked skiing so much that I even changed careers to work in the ski industry (not in the front line, like guiding, though).

-And yet, with hundreds of ski days across many years, now living in one of Canada’s best ski towns, I haven’t been able to sustain the volume of skiing of previous years.
-I can still go and bang out 2000-meter days and have great fun in doing so, but the thrill somehow isn’t quite the same as in earlier years.
-Is this just a temporary ebb in the long flow of pursuing a high-risk outdoor passion—perhaps spurred by changing careers and cities during a global pandemic—or could it be something more?

-Is it possible that my ski ambition has reached a state of equilibrium with the other aspirations of my life?

-First, what exactly are such other aspirations?
 In my twenties, I was largely unconcerned by what I considered at the time to be uninteresting adult pursuits: careers, mortgages, and starting families.
 There was still _plenty_ of time to worry about those later.
 Turning 30, I [described myself as a](/journal/30-going-on-13) “now-thirty-year-old man-child who has found exactly nothing better to do with his life than to play outside.”
 (Also, if you liked the outdoor adventures described here, check out that essay for more of the same.)

 But now it is later.
 For perhaps the first time in my life, I have found professional work that I enjoy, am good at, and is lucrative.
 It’s a trifecta that eluded me for many years.
-In my twenties, skiing was always the _escape_ from my working reality, and now, in a way, has become my reality.
+In my engineering career, skiing was always the escape from urban working reality, and now, in a way, has become my reality.
 Could this be a case of too much of a good thing?
 I’ve now met a few ski guides, some now starting families, who have largely abandoned recreational ski touring.
 One remarked that he had “skied more than enough powder for the rest of [his] life.”

 Can there thus be more to life than outdoor pursuits?
 Perhaps the question is not how long to pursue such passions but instead how to balance them with other goals in life.
 To explore such a question, let’s now turn to my favourite source of philosophical inspiration: literature.